 Noise Gates - Side-chaining Tricks

 What is a gate, how it works and how to use the side-chaining facility.
+In this video I use the side-chain of a gate to process a drum beat.

 The most common forms of noise are microphone related.
 Headphone spill which is the microphone picking up the headphone over-spill is the most common form of noise that plagues mic recordings.
 Background noise – anything from the room, outdoors or even the singer moving around and knocking the stand are termed as noise as they are printed on the recording.
 Now imagine countless channels of mic recordings all playing at the same time in your mix.
 The noise sums in exactly the same way that ‘clean’ audio does.